ingonyama-zk/icicle/docs/docs/icicle/introduction.md

 ### Setting up ICICLE and running tests

 The objective of this guide is to make sure you can run the ICICLE Core, Rust and Golang tests.
-Achieving this will ensure you know how to setup ICICLE and run a ICICLE program.
-For simplicity, we will be using the ICICLE docker container as our environment, however, you may install the prerequisites on your machine and follow the same commands in your terminal.
+Achieving this will ensure you know how to setup ICICLE and run an ICICLE program.
+For simplicity, we will be using the ICICLE docker container as our environment, however, you may install the prerequisites on your machine and [skip](#icicle-core-1) the docker section.

-#### Setting up our environment
+#### Setting up environment with Docker

 Lets begin by cloning the ICICLE repository: